src-d/blog/content/post/hercules.md

 -----------

 Our blame algorithm requires to have the diff on each of the changed files.
-The funny thing is that extracting diffs at git "procelain" level of abstraction is literally impossible.
+The funny thing is that extracting diffs at git "porcelain" level of abstraction is literally impossible.
 Git stores each commit as a snapshot of the repository, not a difference between adjacent revisions (refer to [the book](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)).
 Thus